boots-edu/textbook/source/original/week5.md

   * Divide into pairs so you can work together\.
   * Here is a link to the project so you can create your own repository:
     * [https://classroom\.github\.com/a/x0PXgY0z](https://classroom.github.com/a/x0PXgY0z)
   * Follow the instructions in the triangle\.ts file to create another class\.
-Look at the other classes which have all been updated to match this week’s lecture slides\.
+Look at the other classes which have all been updated to match this week's lecture slides\.

 ![](../../images/CISC181-Week%2053.png)